-LEAF is working with Toronto Community Housing Corporation (TCHC), the City of Toronto and Park People to engage communities in the planting and stewardship of native trees on TCHC properties.
+LEAF is working with Toronto Community Housing (TCH) and the City of Toronto to engage communities in the planting and stewardship of native trees and shrubs on TCH properties.

-Many trees on TCHC properties were affected in the ice storm of 2013 and thousands of trees have been removed and/or infested by emerald ash borer.
-Additionally, the majority of remaining trees on these properties are limited to a handful of species, many of which are non-native such as Norway maple and Austrian pine.
-This project is a wonderful opportunity to enrich the native diversity of these landscapes.
+Unfortunately, trees and, by extension, their benefits are not equitably distributed across the city, with lower-income communities often having lower canopy cover.
+Many trees on TCH properties have been severely affected by extreme weather events over the past decade and thousands of trees have been removed and/or infested by emerald ash borer.
+The majority of remaining trees in these communities are limited to a handful of species, many of which are non-native such as Norway maple and Austrian pine.

 A central element of the project is the engagement of local tenants and site staff in both the planting plans and the stewardship of the trees once they are planted.
 Training and tree care resources are provided in order to ensure each tree thrives.

-Project sites are identified in consultation with TCHC tenants and TCHC Facilities Management staff.
+Project sites are identified in consultation with TCH tenants and TCH Facilities Management staff.
 The supply and installation of large caliper trees is provided by the City of Toronto.